linode/docs/docs/applications/configuration-management/deploy-linodes-using-ansible/index.md

       {{</ file >}}

       - `host_key_checking = False` will allow Ansible to SSH into hosts without having to accept the remote server's host key.
 This will disable host key checking globally.
-      - `vault_password_file = /home/username/development/vault-pass` is used to specify a Vault password file to use whenever Ansible Vault requires a password.
+      - `VAULT_PASSWORD_FILE = ./vault-pass` is used to specify a Vault password file to use whenever Ansible Vault requires a password.
 Ansible Vault offers several options for password management.
 To learn more password management, read Ansible's [Providing Vault Passwords](https://docs.ansible.com/ansible/latest/user_guide/vault.html#providing-vault-passwords) documentation.
-Note: remember to replace `username` with your username.
       - `enable_plugins = linode` enables the Linode dynamic inventory plugin.

 ## Create a Linode Instance